 Chocolate yogurt?
-Ya, it’s a thing and a tasty one at that!
+Ya, it’s a thing, and a tasty one at that!
 By simply combining some plain yogurt with some cocoa powder and a bit of honey or maple syrup, you can easily create a chocolate yogurt dip that can be served with fresh fruit to create one of the best healthy sweet snacks on the list.
 Not to mention, it’s kid-friendly too!

 6. Smoothie Bowl

 While smoothies are great, there is something a little extra satisfying about a smoothie bowl when you are looking for a sweet treat.
 By simply adding less liquid to any smoothie recipe, you can easily create a rich and thick ice-cream-like texture that you can layer with toppings.
-Whether it’s a green smoothie bowl or a chocolate smoothie bowl, you can create any combo of flavours and top it with extra fruit and crunchy items like granola, nuts and seeds.
+Whether it’s a green smoothie bowl or a chocolate smoothie bowl, you can create any combo of flavors and top it with extra fruit and crunchy items like granola, nuts, and seeds.

 7. Banana Bites